syeda27/MonoRARP/Docs/Offline.md

    - Pro: Do not need a consistent batching, as long as there is a consistent ID.
    - Pro: limited number of files generated.
    - Con: Either need to load file to memory or have a filetype that is appendable.
 Prevents Pickling.

+### Final design
+We opt to begin by implementing a (1) distributed offline version that saves a new file as a `<component>/<global_frame_num>.pkl` every frame (3).
+This can be easily extended to the batched case (2) if we end up with that need.
+This should offer the most flexibility in terms of loading from individual components for later online use cases as well.

+### TODOs:
+ * A new argument to every component for the current global frame number.
+ * Each component will need a `save` and `load` method
+ * Each component will need to be initialized with the save path.
+   - Include a `check_make_directory()` method.
+   - The save path should be `results/<component_name>/<global_frame_num>.pkl`
+ * After this is complete, investigate better object detectors.

+### Guidelines:
+ * Create a `data/` folder to store the videos.
+ * Create a `results/` folder to store the output.
+   - In our case, both of these will be symbolic links to an external hard drive.

 *This research was funded by The Allstate Corporation.*